 North Texas is known for its ever-changing weather conditions.
 Violent thunderstorms may strike in an instant.
-Lightning, tornadoes, downbursts, hail, and flooding are all dangerous by-products of thunderstorms that pose a significant threat to Frisco.
+Lightning, tornadoes, downbursts, hail, high winds and flooding are all dangerous by-products of thunderstorms that pose a significant threat to Frisco.

 Watch Versus Warning